Kello54/Buildy/docs/index.md

 ##Buildy.ie

-Welcome to the **Buildy Docs** — your single source of truth for running, monitoring, and scaling Buildy.
+Welcome to the **Buildy.ie** — your building material price comparison website

 ---